AASJournals/uat-chooser/README.md

 so that if you load it in a webpage it will create a global variable named `uat_chooser` that represents the module.
 That module currently has one API entry point, `uat_chooser.default.ejpUatAutocompleterInit(divid)`.
-This function takes the ID of a `<div>` element that will be set up with the UAT concept-choosing interface.
+This function takes the ID of a `<div class="uat-widget">` element that will be set up with the UAT concept-choosing interface.

 ## Legalities